reproduciblemodels/cmt-yolo/README.md

 GC10-DET is a public surface-defect detection benchmark containing 10 classes of steel-surface defects.
 Since the industrial transmission-belt dataset used in this work cannot be fully released, interested readers may use GC10-DET together with the released code and configuration files to reproduce the public-dataset experiments.

-GC10-DET can be downloaded from its public dataset page and organized in YOLO format before training or evaluation.
+GC10-DET can be downloaded from its public dataset page: GC10-DET

+Please organize GC10-DET in YOLO format before training or evaluation.

-##9.Data Format
+9. Data Format

+The codebase expects YOLO-format annotations.

-A typical dataset structure is: dataset_root/
+A typical dataset structure is:

+dataset_root/
 ├── train/
 │   ├── images/